-The second cannabis legalization clean-up bill passed in a hearing that was initially scheduled for Tuesday but occurred today after there was some uncertainty regarding its support.
+The second cannabis legalization clean-up bill with cannabis criminal justice reform passed in a hearing.
+It was initially scheduled for Tuesday but occurred today after there was uncertainty regarding its support.

 The cannabis legalization clean-up bill addresses underage drinking by giving it the same penalties as being caught with possession of cannabis.
 Overall, the clean-up seeks to impose as few financial penalties as possible now in contrast to the first clean-up bill that imposed a $250 fine on a first-time offender.